Tarmac

 By default, all PProf end-points are disabled, preventing unauthorized use of PProf (which itself can affect performance).
 To enable PProf, set the Configuration value of enable_pprof to true.
 Using a distributed configuration service such as Consul, users can change this value live without restarting the application instance.

-Follow the Configuration guide for more details on configuring Tarmac.
+Follow the for more details on configuring Tarmac.

 Once enabled, users can use the following end-points to capture profiling data.